Arena Schedules and Admissions

 - Pre-registration is required; no drop-ins permitted.

-- Visit the Program Registration, click on the BROWSE AND REGISTER button and browse Registered Visits at Minoru Arenas or Richmond Ice Centre.
+- Visit the Program Registration page, click on the BROWSE AND REGISTER button and choose Registered Visits at Minoru Arenas or Richmond Ice Centre.
 Register online or call the Registration Call Centre at 604-276-4300, Monday to Friday, 8:30am to 5:00pm.

 - Registration for the following week’s sessions starts online at 6:00am and through the Registration Call Centre at 8:30am on the Monday one week prior.